JohnSili/commonsense-ltl/README.md

 # Validation Module

-This project is a validation module designed to .
+This project is a commonsense validation module.

 ## Project Structure